osrf/gazebo_tutorials/contrib_code/tutorial.md

 possible, and use the coverage analysis tools as guide.
 If you have trouble writing a test please ask for help in your pull request.

-Gazebo has a build target called `make coverage` that will produce a code coverage report.
+Gazebo-classic has a build target called `make coverage` that will produce a code coverage report.
 You'll need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) and [gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html) installed.

-1. In your `build` folder, compile Gazebo and the tests with `-DCMAKE_BUILD_TYPE=Coverage`
+1. In your `build` folder, compile Gazebo-classic and the tests with `-DCMAKE_BUILD_TYPE=Coverage`

     ~~~
     cmake -DCMAKE_BUILD_TYPE=Coverage ..\